 In Rome, Italy, he completed his project “Jeux d’Eau,” in collaboration with the Superintendence for Architectural Heritage and Landscape of Rome, Frosinone, Latina, Rieti and Viterbo.
 The project was exhibited in Italy at Villa Lante, Bagnaia and at the Montoro12 Contemporary Art gallery in Rome.
 His project “Haiti-Artibonite,” in collaboration with the poets Frankétienne and Castera, was exhibited at the Haitian Embassy in Rome.
 His seascapes, “Memory,” and his “Pencil Shavings,” oil on canvas, were exhibited at Palazzo Farnese, the French Embassy in Rome, and at the Gallery André.
 He completed a project with the Hungarian Academy of Rome, curated by Francesca Pietracci.
 His work has been shown at the “Contemporary Cultural Center” (Batumi, Georgia), at “Circolo Degli Esteri” (Rome), at the Arena 1 Gallery (Between Two Seas/ La International), in Cisternino (Puglia – “In Difesa della Acque”) and in the following galleries in Italy: “Simon Bart,” (Salerno, Porto Cervo and Poltu Quatu) and “Galleria André” (Rome) where his work is part of their permanent collection.

-In 2020 his work is being exhibited at l’Ile de Ré, France and in Tbilisi, Georgia.
+Since 2020 his work is being exhibited at l’Ile de Ré, France.
+In September 2021 his work will be shown at the American Embassy in Rome, Italy.